- What does the European Commission do?

 The Commission has the following functions:

 - Legislation – The Commission initiates legislation.
 It makes proposals for laws that are sent to the European Parliament and Council of the European Union for approval.
-You can read more about how EU laws are passed.

 - Upholding EU law – The Commission can take action against businesses or states that are failing to comply with EU law.